 HCM Software Can Help Streamline Compliance

 SBS Payroll offers a suite of HR support services that can help reduce the compliance burden, with HCM software that combines benefits, payroll and HR services and access to live HR support.
-Our clients also have access to an array of other solutions through our partners and through our sister companies Time Rack, Payroll Tax Management and Cachet Financial Services.
+Our clients also have access to an array of other solutions through our partners and through our sister companies Time Rack and Payroll Tax Management.

 2019 Labor Law Update Seminar

 SBS Payroll and eqHR Solutions Inc. are teaming up to host the can’t-miss 2019 Labor Law Update Seminar at 8 a.m.
 Wednesday, May 22, at eqHR’s Irvine headquarters.